bitkeks/python-netflow-v9-softflowd/README.md

 # Python NetFlow library
-This package contains libraries for **NetFlow versions 1, 5 and 9**.
-Use the additional scripts in the repo to collect and parse incoming UDP NetFlow packets.
+This package contains libraries and tools for **NetFlow versions 1, 5 and 9**.

 Version 9 is the first NetFlow version using templates.
 Templates make dynamically sized and configured NetFlow data flowsets possible, which makes the collector's job harder.
+By importing `netflow.v1`, `netflow.v5` or `netflow.v9` you have direct access to the respective parsing objects, but at the beginning you probably will have more success by running the reference collector.

 Copyright 2016-2020 Dominik Pataky <dev@bitkeks.eu>